rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ##### `addEquippableAddresses`

-The `addEquippableAddresses` function is used to add a number of equippable addresses to a single base entry.
-These define the collections that are allowed to be equipped in place of the base entry.
+The `addEquippableAddresses` function is used to add a number of equippable addresses to a single catalog entry.
+These define the collections that are allowed to be equipped in place of the catalog entry.
 It accepts two arguments:

 - `partId`: `uint64` type of argument specifying the ID of the part that we are adding the equippable addresses to.
 Only parts of slot type are valid.